 This course is designed to introduce students to extended reality animation.
+Two hours lecture and two hours laboratory.

-IST-2313 Systems Analysissis and 3
+IST-2313 Systems Analysissis and 3 Design

-Design

 This course introduces techniques used in systems analysis and design.
 Emphasis will be placed on the design, development, and implementation of an information system.
+Two hours lecture and two hours laboratory.

 (Prerequisite: ACT math subscore of 19 or above or MAT 1233 with a "C" or above.)
-This course includes inequalities; functions, linear and quadratic equations; circles, and their graphs; applications; polynomial and rational function; logarithmic and exponential functions; systems of equations.
+This course includes the following topics with applications: inequalities; functions; linear and quadratic equations, and their graphs; rational, radical, and higher order equations; polynomial and rational functions; logarithmic and exponential functions; systems of equations.
+Three hours lecture.